masasam/emacs-easy-jekyll/README.md

 Let's build with a free trial of "google compute engine" or "amazon ec2".

-If you want deploy jekyll at GitHub Pages or Amazon S3 or Google Cloud Storage, This paragraph is not necessary.
+If you want to deploy jekyll at GitHub Pages or Amazon S3 or Google Cloud Storage, This paragraph is not necessary.

 I created my blog in google compute engine.